 The Athabasca Glacier is irrefutable proof positive of global warming.
 In the twenty years since I worked there, the glacier has receded a couple of kilometres.
-Standing in the spot I'm photographing from, I would have been encased in tens of feet of ice twenty years earlier.
+Standing in the spot I'm photographing from, I would have been encased in more than twenty feet of ice twenty years earlier.

 |